aleksha/data-analysis-tutorial/session-1/README.md

 ## Content

   * Fitting a signal:
-    - Chi-square and maximum likelyhood fits.
+    - Chi-square and maximum likelihood fits.
     - Extended and non-extended fits.
   * Uncertainty validation using Toy-Monte-Carlo.
   * Distributions for a signal and a background components: